Skip to the Main Content

 After rereading this entry, I thought I’d ask how the efforts along this direction are going?
 You’ve probably explained it elsewhere, but we’re really at the fringes of my ability to follow so I could well have missed it :)

 If I’m not mistaken, this framework seems perfectly suited for our discrete differential geometry.
-However, it seems the algebra 𝒜 is probably not commutative (although that of closed loops may be commutative).
+However, it seems the algebra 𝒜\mathcal{A} is probably not commutative (although that of closed loops may be commutative).
 Is that right?
 A node in the graph would correspond to a loop, which could be explicitly thought of as a polymer in a product of graphs.
 If we worked this out, my gut tells me that we’ll finally be able to make the relation to the Moyal *-product manifest.

 I also think that if you worked in the discrete world, the formulation might be much simpler.